-Decision day for Utah hills and their people
+Trump shrinks Utah monuments in historic move

 As the President arrives in Utah Monday afternoon, this rocky corner of the Wild West is a battlefield once again, but this time the warriors will carry briefcases and lawsuits.

-During a speech in Salt Lake City, Trump is expected to announce the fate of two national monuments: Bears Ears and Grand Staircase-Escalante, created by Democratic predecessors to protect culture, history and natural beauty.
+Past administrations, Trump said, thought "the natural resources of Utah should be controlled by a small handful of very distant bureaucrats located in Washington.
+And guess what?
+They are wrong."

+"The families and communities of Utah know and love this land the best and you know the best how to take care of your land," Trump said.
+"You know how to protect it.
+And you know best how to conserve this land for many, many generations to come."

-He is expected to shrink both significantly, much to the delight of locals who see them as nothing more than a 3-million-acre federal land grab.
-The drillers, miners and frackers who were shut out by Bill Clinton and Barack Obama's use of the Antiquities Act would have new leases on life.
-Orrin Hatch and his fellow Utah Republicans would have a major victory to celebrate.
+Locals in the area saw the designations as nothing more than a 3-million-acre federal land grab.
+The drillers, miners and frackers who were shut out by Clinton's and Obama's use of the Antiquities Act would have new leases on life.
+Sen. Orrin Hatch and his fellow Utah Republicans would have a major victory to celebrate.

 But those who believe the rocks can talk, through countless fossils, sacred ruins and desert solitude, are bracing for a fight.